College and Career Planning

 Graduate!

 Xello is a program that is available to all Frisco ISD middle and high school students.
 This program offers comprehensive assistance from learning about one’s interests, skills, and personality, to college and career research tools.
-Frisco ISD students may access Xello by going the Student Portal.
+Frisco ISD students may access Xello by going the Portal.

 Texas Oncourse provides parents and students with a variety of tools and information for preparing for college and careers, including activities for middle schoolers and information about how Texas high school graduation plans may translate into careers. https://texasoncourse.org/